colinangusmackay/family-tree/gedcom-info/index-marriage-by-name.md

 permalink: /indexes/marriage-by-name
 ---

-# Index - Marriage By Name
+# Index - Marriage by Name

 A list of marriages, civil partnerships and civil unions by family name.
 There will generally be two entries per marriage, one for each spouse.